arsalanyavari/devops-roadmap/docs/docker/containers.md

 docker run -it ubuntu bash
 ```
 > __Note__ : The first one run a docker container like your OS distro.
 In fact, ```cat /etc/os-release | grep NAME | cut -d "\"" -f 2 | head -n 1 | cut -d " " -f 1 | tr '[:upper:]' '[:lower:]'``` command find your os name.

+## instructions
+Ok.
+For using docker commands that related to the containers, you can follow the below text (we will learn about docker commands in the next chapter).

+At the first open your terminal and press `docker container --help`.
+As it said the usage format is `docker container COMMAND`.
+We can create, run, stop, restart, rename, an so on...
+Also we can kill them, attach to them or something else.
+I prefer to learn them in docker commands documentation in https://docs.docker.com/engine/reference/commandline/container if you need.